joayo13/joayo13/README.md

 - 👋 Hi, I’m Jordan
-- 👀 I’m interested in MERN full-stack Javascript development
+- 👀 I’m interested in web-development
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Tailwind.css
-- 💞️ I’m looking to collaborate on PWA's, business webpages, and web-applications
+- 💞️ I’m looking to collaborate on websites and web-applications
 - 📫 How to reach me: jordan.ayotte1999@gmail.com

 <!---